Advocacy

 When decisions about your care and support including Care Act care assessments, developing support plans and any safeguarding concerns are being made, the council must involve you in the decision-making process.
 Visit the Adult Social Care section to find out more about Care Act assessments and developing support plans.

-If you have significant difficulty in being involved in these processes and may not have an appropriate individual to support you, the council must provide an independent advocate to assist you throughout the process.
+If you have significant difficulty in being involved in these processes and may not have an appropriate individual to support you, the council must provide an Independent Advocate to assist you throughout the process.

-Independent Mental Capacity Advocate (IMCA) Service
+Independent Mental Capacity Advocacy (IMCA)

-For a person who lacks mental capacity when certain decisions are being made by the council or NHS Provider, they must consult an IMCA.
+For a person who lacks mental capacity when certain decisions are being made by the Council or NHS Provider, they must consult an IMCA.
 An IMCA provides an independent safeguard to support vulnerable people who lack capacity to make certain important decisions and who have no-one appropriate who can act for them.
 Decisions include accommodation moves and serious treatment.

 An IMCA can be instructed where there is an assessment under the Deprivation of Liberty Safeguards.